ecasiano/pigsfli/README.md

 ## Path Integral Monte Carlo

-After dependencies are satisfied, you are now ready to compile the main pimc program on your system.
-PIMC uses CMake for build, test and installation automation.
+After dependencies are satisfied, you are now ready to compile the main pigsfli program on your system. pigsfli uses CMake for build, test and installation automation.
 For details on using CMake consult https://cmake.org/documentation/.
 In short, the following steps should work on UNIX-like systems:

   ```
   mkdir build